mercadopago/devsite-docs/guides/checkout-api-v2/how-to-integrate-3ds.en.md

 If the Challenge flow is not required, the payment `status` field will have a value of `approved` and it will not be necessary to display it, so it is possible to proceed with the application flow.

-For cases where the Challenge is necessary, the status will show the value `pending`, and the `status_detail` will be `pending_Challenge`.
+For cases where the Challenge is necessary, the status will show the value `pending`, and the `status_detail` will be `pending_challenge`.

 > NOTE
 >